EP 250108a/SN 2025kg: Observations of the most nearby Broad-Line Type Ic Supernova following an Einstein Probe Fast X-ray Transient: Analysis Comparison to Past Events

-Finally, we simultaneously fit the 1 and 2 $\mu$m features assuming both could be a combination of the He I lines $\lambda 1.0830, \lambda 2.0581$ $\mu$m and the C I lines $\lambda 1.0693, \lambda 2.1259$ $\mu$m (Figure~\ref{fig:hei}).
-This fit finds He dominates the 2 $\mu$m feature and is blended with C I in the 1 $\mu$m feature.
-This fit describes the data well and gives a pseudo-EW ratio $\sim 1$ between the two best-fit He I absorption lines.
+The most consistent expansion velocities with optical lines (Section~\ref{subsec:velocities}) are derived from fits to these regions that include some He I. We also note that the best-fit pseudo-equivalent width ratio EW(He I $\lambda 1.0830\,\mu$m)/EW(He I $\lambda 2.0581\,\mu$m) from our first fit is $\approx 1$, in line with predictions for these components \citep{Lucy91}, also consistent with the presence of He.
+Blending of He I and another feature is supported by a higher-resolution near-IR spectrum of SN\,1998bw spectrum showing two ``sub-features'' within the 1 $\mu$m feature (Figure~\ref{fig:hei}).

 We conclude that there is likely a small amount of He in the ejecta of SN\,2025kg, though a precise estimate is outside the scope of the current work.
-Blending of He I and another feature is supported by a higher-resolution near-IR spectrum of SN\,1998bw spectrum showing two ``sub-features'' within the 1 $\mu$m feature (Figure~\ref{fig:hei}).
-Based on the absence of He I lines in the optical (Figures~\ref{fig:spectra_series} and \ref{fig:spec_comp}) we place a conservative upper limit on He in the ejecta of $M_{\rm He} \lesssim 0.5 M_{\odot}$ \citep[see, e.g., models for SN\,Ib/c optical spectra in][]{Dessart+20}.
+Based on the absence of He I lines in the optical (Figures~\ref{fig:spectra_series} and \ref{fig:spec_comp}) we place a conservative upper limit on He in the ejecta of $M_{\rm He} \lesssim 0.5 M_{\odot}$ \citep[see, e.g., models for SN\,Ib/c optical spectra in][which are independent of engine type]{Dessart+20}.
+The extent of He mixing in the ejecta may significantly impact the observed signature (e.g., \citealt{Dessart+20,Dessart+24}).

 In Figure~\ref{fig:hei} we show the SN\,2025kg JWST spectrum and a near-IR SN\,1998bw spectrum (8~days post-peak; \citealt{Patat+01}) in velocity space relative to the He I and Mg II features.
 Both spectra show evidence for absorption around the 1 and 2 $\mu$m features, with the 1 $\mu$m feature being most prominent.
 Near-IR spectra of SN\,1998bw were taken at 8, 33 and 51~days post-peak, and each shows a prominent feature near 1 $\mu$m ascribed to He I \citep{Patat+01} which was not observed in a near-IR spectrum of SN\,2010bh \citep{Chornock+10}.
 Further, in the SN\,1998bw spectrum at +51 days post-peak \citet{Patat+01} also claim the detection of He I $\lambda 2.0581$ $\mu$m and state this line is weakly detected in the spectra at +8 and +33~days post-peak \citep{Patat+01}.
 We observe a similar shape $\sim$ 2 $\mu$m in the spectra of SN\,2025kg and SN\,1998bw around peak (Figure~\ref{fig:hei}).
 Altogether, this comparison demonstrates that small amounts of He are likely common in GRB-SNe and FXT SNe, but are not typically observed due to a paucity of near-IR spectroscopic coverage.